ruanti2018-1/zy1-monogame/report.md

 5.Will the information that flows through the system be encrypted or not?

 The information that flows through the system will not be encrypted.

+## Deployment view

+According to Rozanski and Woods, the deployment view describes the environment into which the system will be deployed, including the dependencies the system has on its runtime environment.

+### Operating System
+MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework, it is an open source spiritual successor to XNA, now supports over 10 platforms including UWP.
+The currently supported platforms are as follows.
+* Desktop PCs
+** Windows 10 Store Apps (UWP)
+** Windows Win32 (OpenGL & DirectX)
+** Linux (OpenGL)
+** Mac OS X (OpenGL)

+* Mobile/Tablet Devices
+** Android (OpenGL)
+** iPhone/iPad (OpenGL)
+** Windows Phone 10
+** Television
+** tvOS

+### System Requirements
+This section will give you an overview of minimal system requirements for developing and running MonoGame Applications.
+#### Development
+* Windows -
+* Linux - 1 GB Ram
+* Mac -
+#### Running MonoGame Application on specific Platform
+* WindowsDX - DirectX 9.0c capable gpu
+* WindowsGL -
+* Linux - 512 MB Ram
+* Mac -
+* Android - Android 4.2 or higher
+* iOS -
+* Windows Phone - Windows Phone 10

+### Setting Up Monogame
+This section will help you setup MonoGame on Platform of your choice.
+*  Windows
+Visual Studio is an IDE used to develop applications in, among other languages, C#.
+C# is the most common language used in MonoGame development.
+* Mac
+Make sure you install mono and Visual Studio for Mac first so that MonoGame can correctly setup the project templates and addins.
+* Linux
+The following packages are needed for the MonoGame Applications to run on Linux: libopenal-dev mono-runtime